kaushikb9/RuleEngine/README.md

 # Collect Monitoring
-Build a generic Rule Engine that can work across domains
+Build a generic Rule Engine that can work across different entities and checkpoints

 ## Setup Instructions
 To start or stop the test database, build the test-db image and run it